pbouffar/sgw_zitadel_prototype/README.md

 When creating an Application, it is important to take note of the following information for each: **client-id** and **client-secret**.
 This information needs to be saved to the `application.yml` file of each Sprint Boot application, i.e. `sgw-zitadel-demo` and `so-mock`.

-Follow these steps to create both application:
+Follow these steps to create an application:

 1. In Zitadel, select the `SGW_Project_Cisco` project in the **Projects** tab.
 2. Select **APPLICATIONS** > **New**.